Yesterland

 Many Disney parade fans consider The World According to Goofy Parade to be one of the best daytime parades in the history of Disneyland, along with the Lion King Celebration (1994-97) and the Party Gras Parade (1990).
 Surprisingly, The World According to Goofy Parade wasn’t moved to another Disney theme park after its run in Disneyland.

-The World According to Goofy Parade celebrated Goofy’s 60th birthday, or more precisely, the 60th anniversary of the 1932 release of “Mickey’s Revue.”
-His appearance and personality evolved, and even his name changed from Dippy Dawg to Goofy.
-First as a supporting player and then as a co-star, Goofy appeared in many cartoon shorts, usually with Mickey Mouse and Donald Duck.
-In 1939, Goofy became a star with the release of “Goofy and Wilbur,” the first of 48 Goofy cartoons.
-After the release of “Goofy’s Freeway Trouble” in 1965, Goofy took a 30-year vacation, emerging only for a few guest appearances such as in “The Prince and the Pauper” (1990).
-Then, in 1995, Goofy and his son Max became the stars of their own delightful animated feature, “A Goofy Movie.”
+The World According to Goofy Parade celebrated Goofy’s 60th birthday — or more precisely, the 60th anniversary of his appearance (as Dippy Dawg) in the 1932 cartoon, Mickey’s Revue.
+Since then, Goofy’s appearance and personality have evolved.
+First as a supporting player and then as a co-star, he appeared in many cartoon shorts, usually with Mickey Mouse and Donald Duck.
+In 1939, Goofy became a star with the release of Goofy and Wilbur, the first of 48 Goofy cartoons.
+After the release of Goofy’s Freeway Trouble in 1965, Goofy took a long vacation, emerging only for a few guest appearances such as in Mickey’s Christmas Carol (1983) and The Prince and the Pauper (1990).

 Aladdin’s Royal Caravan